 A triennial actuarial review is currently underway for the Defined Benefit category as at 30 June 2023 as the Fund provides lifetime pensions in the Defined Benefit category.
 It is expected to be completed by 31 October 2023.

-Vision Super has advised that the estimated VBI at 30 June 2023 was 104.1%.
-The financial assumptions used to calculate the VBI were:

-- Net investment returns 5.7% pa

-- Salary information 3.5% pa
+Vision Super has advised that the VBI at 30 June 2023 was 104.1%.
+The financial assumptions used to calculate the 30 June 2023 VBI were: Net investment returns 5.7% pa Salary information 3.5% pa

-- Price inflation (CPI) 2.8% pa.
+Price inflation (CPI) 2.8% pa